In 2026, recruiters and HR teams are increasingly using social platforms to attract quality candidates.

 Keep content visual and interactive whenever possible.

-Posts with images or videos get far more engagement.
+Posts with images or videos tend to get stronger engagement.
 You might share short video snippets of the office, team events, or even quick employee testimonials.
 Polls and quizzes (Twitter, LinkedIn have built-in poll features) also invite interaction – for example, a LinkedIn poll asking “What perks matter most to you?” can both engage users and give you insight into candidate priorities.

 4. Target the right audience with paid social ads